devcolor/codebender-data-generation/README.md

-# DevColor Database Project
+# DevColor Data Generation

-This project contains scripts for setting up MariaDB databases and generating synthetic data for educational institutions.
+This project contains scripts for setting up MariaDB databases and generating synthetic data for educational institutions using local or cloud-based LLMs.

 ## Prerequisites

-### 1. Install Ollama (Optional - for LLM-generated data)
+### 1. Choose Your LLM Provider (Ollama or AWS Bedrock)

+#### Option 1: Ollama (Recommended for local development)
+**Installation:**
-**Windows:**
+- **Windows:**
-1. Go to https://ollama.ai and download the Windows installer
+  1. Go to [ollama.ai](https://ollama.ai) and download the Windows installer
   2. Run the installer and follow setup instructions
   3. Alternative: `winget install Ollama.Ollama`

 **Start Ollama Service:**
 ```bash